Why Would a Seller Delay Signing an Offer? 11 Possibilities

 In this scenario, sellers may delay signing an offer to evaluate the market response, allowing additional time for more offers to come in before making a final decision.

-Banks typically have their own protocols and multiple decision-making layers, which can lead to delays in reviewing and accepting offers.
-Buyers should be aware that dealing with a bank as the seller often involves more extensive paperwork and a longer negotiation timeline.
+Banks and institutional sellers typically have their own protocols and multiple decision-making layers, which can lead to delays in reviewing and accepting offers.
+Probate and trust sales often require court or attorney approval before a signature is even possible.
+Buyers should be aware that dealing with a non-traditional seller often involves more extensive paperwork and a longer negotiation timeline.

 5. Unreachable Seller on Vacation